ASML retains investor support despite uncertainties

 The group's grand strategic plan reflects this wide range of scenarios and results.
 By 2030, it expects to achieve revenues of between €44bn and €60bn, roughly double those achieved in 2025.

 Following a model widely shared by MarketScreener analysts, and assuming that ASML can maintain the pace of its share buybacks, JPMorgan analysts estimate that this could translate into EPS of between €36 and €65 by that date.
-The current valuation, as we can see, therefore reflects rather robust optimism.
+As we can see, the current valuation therefore reflects a rather robust optimism.

 This optimism is clearly not shared by the Dutch company's third-largest shareholder: Capital Research has sold 29 million shares in recent weeks, representing over two-thirds of its stake.
 However, this strong selling pressure has not prevented the share price from rising significantly, a sign that investor demand remains strong despite everything.